AndreaNardinocchi/placemark/README.md

   }
 ```

-These methods set the appropriate HTTP parameters to include accessing the endpoint with a valid user and then the token header for all axios requests, until clearAuth is called.
+These methods set the appropriate HTTP parameters to include accessing the endpoint with a valid user as well as the token header for all axios requests, until clearAuth() is called.

 The **auth-api-test.js** was, then, created for the user testing.

-Finally, the authorization strategy was changed in all **xxx-api.js** files for all routes, expect for 'create', and 'authenticate' in the **user-api.js** file, otherwise there would be no endpoints for registration and authentiation (Ex. 'find' action below):
+Finally, the authorization strategy was changed in all **xxx-api.js** files for all routes, expect for 'create', and 'authenticate' in the **user-api.js** file, otherwise there would be no endpoints for registration and authentication (Ex. 'find' action below):

 ```
  find: {